prometheus-community/helm-charts/README.md

 ## Contributing

+The source code of all Prometheus community Helm charts can be found on Github: <https://github.com/prometheus-community/helm-charts/>

 We'd love to have you contribute!
 Please refer to our [contribution guidelines](CONTRIBUTING.md) for details.

-The Helm chart source code can be found on Github in: <https://github.com/prometheus-community/helm-charts/>

 ## Helm charts build status